Home > News Area > FAQ

 Volunteers are most welcome.
 You should ask the National Association of your country.
 Please see the section "The Order in the World" on this website for a list of Order organisations in the various countries.

-In accordance with public international law, the Order maintains bilateral diplomatic relations with 104 countries.
-It also has permanent observer status at the United Nations and the Commission of the European Union as well as in 16 International Organisations such as the FAO and UNESCO.
+In accordance with public international law, the Order maintains bilateral diplomatic relations with 107 countries.
+It also has permanent observer status at the United Nations and the European Union as well as in 18 International Organisations such as the FAO and UNESCO.
 Diplomatic relations allow the Order to intervene with timely and effective action in the event of natural disaster or armed conflict.
 Due to its neutral, impartial and non-political nature, the Order can act as a mediator whenever a State requests its intervention to settle a dispute.

-Activities are funded essentially by its members.
+Several social care activities are funded by its members.
 Funds come from private donations and vary according to different countries and situations.
 Resources for hospitals and medical activities usually come from agreements stipulated with the national health and social systems.
 The same is true for emergency services.
-In developing countries, activities are often backed by grants from governments, the European Commission or other international organisations.
 Funds also come from donations or benefactors' contributions to Order's activities.

 After the loss of the island of Malta, the Order settled permanently in Rome, Italy, in 1834.
-Its two headquarters, granted with extraterritoriality, are the Magistral Palace in Via dei Condotti 68 - where the Grand Master resides and Government Bodies meet - and the Magistral Villa on the Aventine.
-The latter hosts the Grand Priory of Rome, the Embassy of the Order to the Holy See and the Embassy of the Order to the Italian Republic.
+Its two seats, granted with extraterritoriality, are the Magistral Palace in Via dei Condotti 68 - where the Grand Master resides and Government Bodies meet - and the Magistral Villa on the Aventine.
+The latter hosts the Grand Priory of Rome.